TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 $$

-The echelon matrix $A_3$ can act as our upper triangular matrix $U$, and the above computations can be summarised as
+The echelon matrix $A_3$ can act as our upper-triangular matrix $U$, and the above computations can be summarised as

 $$